go-compile/localrelay/README.md

 </div>

-## Use Cases
+## Common Localrelay Use Cases

+1. **YOUR HOME LAB AWAY FROM HOME**<br/>
+Localrelay is commonly used with failover proxies to allow for custom routing rules based on network connectivity.
+Connect directly to your home lab via the IP when on your home network, and when away, connect via a hop server or proxy!

+> When **home connect directly to the IP**, when away from home **connect with Tor**!
+Or when away connect via a hop server, or several.

+2. **FORCE APPLICATIONS TO USE TOR**<br/>
+Another use of Localrelay is force an application which doesn't allow for proxies to use one.
+For example, you can force Bitwarden to connect over Tor, or force Nextcloud to do the same.

+> Protect your IP and force applications to use SOCKS5 proxies even when they don't natively support it, all possible with Localrelay.

+3. **FAILOVER ROUTING**<br/>
+Prevent service downtime by setting up failover relays for TCP, UDP, HTTP or HTTPS destinations.
+Localrelay will automatically pick the next available destination and route your traffic over it.

+> Stop downtime, setup failover routing to ensure you always have a route to your destination.
+You can even setup proxy failover, if one SOCKS proxy fails, use another automatically!
+All can be configured exactly how you wish with a simple config file.

+4. **LOADBALANCING WITH FAILOVER**<br/>
+Distribute your load evenly, or bias using weights, with Localrelay load balancer.

+> Load balance your server connections for HTTP(s), TCP, or UDP.
+Or setup your browser to load balance between SOCKS5 proxies, giving you a new IP address per website you visit!

+---

 If you self host a service for example; [Bitwarden](https://github.com/dani-garcia/vaultwarden), [Nextcloud](https://github.com/nextcloud), [Syncthing](https://github.com/syncthing/syncthing), [Grafana](https://github.com/grafana/grafana), [Gitea](https://github.com/go-gitea/gitea)...
-You may not want to expose your public IP address to the internet.
-Especially considering some self-hosted platforms such as [Plex](https://www.plex.tv/) has been exploited with code execution [vulnerabilities](https://www.cvedetails.com/vulnerability-list.php?vendor_id=14994).
-You may consider to protect it behind Tor (however this isn't full proof).
+You may not want to expose your public IP address to the internet, you may prefer to protect it behind Tor.

 Access your local or remote services securely over [Tor](https://www.torproject.org/) without needing to port forward.